cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

     combine datacard.root -M FitDiagnostics --saveShapes --saveWithUncertainties --setParameters mask_signal=1

->**[warning]**
+!!! warning
->There will be a lot of warning from combine.
+    There will be a lot of warning from combine.
 This is safe to ignore as this is due to the s+b fit not converging since the free signal parameter cannot be constrained as the data in the signal region is being ignored.

 We can compare the background post-fit and uncertainties with and without the signal region by re-running with `--setParameters mask_signal=0` (or just removing that command).
 Below is a comparison of the background in the signal region with and without masking the data in the signal region.
 We take these from the shapes folder
 **shapes_fit_b/signal/total_background** in the `fitDiagnostics.root` output.